souravugupta/deformable-mesh/README.md

 # Deformable Mesh
-A Unity Game Engine Asset to Dynamically Deform a Mesh at Runtime.
+A Unity Game Engine Asset that Dynamically Deforms a Mesh at Runtime.

 # Using Deformable Mesh